 1. BlockFi interest account (BIA):

-Just like how you keep money in your bank account to earn interest, BlockFi interest account lets you earn interest in many supported cryptocurrencies.
-This is idle for those who have been holding cryptocurrencies like Bitcoin, Ethereum for really long.
-Rather than letting your crypto idle, one you can earn up to 8% APY interest.
+Just like how you keep money in your bank account to earn interest, the BlockFi interest account lets you earn interest in many supported cryptocurrencies.
+This is ideal for those who have been holding cryptocurrencies like Bitcoin, Ethereum for really long.
+Rather than letting your crypto ideal, one you can earn up to 8% APY interest.

 There are a few interesting things that you should know about BIA :